 Get a Library Card

 To sign up for a card, visit a branch of any Saskatchewan public library and ask a staff member at the circulation desk to assist you.
+Library cards are free for Saskatchewan residents.

 Adults & Young Adults (ages 14+) must show identification establishing their current address and verifying identity.